M66B/FairEmail/docs/FAQ-en-rGB.md

 FairEmail has the following notification channels:

-* Service: used for the notification of the synchronize service, see also [this FAQ](#user-content-faq2)
+* Service: used for the notification of the synchronise service, see also [this FAQ](#user-content-faq2)
 * Send: used for the notification of the send service
 * Notifications: used for new message notifications
 * Warning: used for warning notifications